www.

 lightly.

-For the latest
+the latest

-Ecuador visa information (in Spanish) and then contact your
+Spanish) and then contact your

 local Ecuador Embassy or Consulate, who may have additional